NASA astronaut Sunita Williams, currently stranded aboard the International Space Station, has shared a heartbreaking health update.

 Although SpaceX was already assigned to return the astronauts, complications with Boeing’s Starliner delayed their departure.

-The spacecraft experienced a series of technical issues, including helium leaks and thruster malfunctions.
+The spacecraft experienced numerous technical issues, including helium leaks and thruster malfunctions.

 NASA eventually deemed the capsule unfit for a safe return, opting instead to bring the astronauts home aboard Crew-9, which is currently docked at the ISS.